General requirements for all Master of Arts and

 All programs: Rolling admissions until May 1, 2017 (program capacity may be reached before this date)

-Applicants to the Master of Arts program who submit a complete application and a financial support form by January 15th (February 15th for Chinese-English track) will be given priority consideration for merit/need-based institutional financial support through the Program.
-Applications submitted after that date and completed before May 1st will be considered on a rolling basis while openings remain, and partial financial support may be granted depending on available funds.
+Applicants to the Master of Arts program who submit a complete application and a financial support form by the deadline indicated above will be given priority consideration for merit/need-based institutional financial support through the Program.
+Applications submitted after that date and completed before May 1st will be considered on a rolling basis while openings remain, and partial financial support may be granted depending on the availability of funds.

 Please click here to download the financial support application form and send the completed form to Mr. Patrick Pardy at email@example.com as an email attachment or fax it to the attention of the ITS Program to (336) 758-4432 by the application deadline.
 Applicants can also search for need-based aid and other sources of support through the Graduate School website.

 Candidates apply through the Graduate School of Arts and Sciences.
 To access the online application as well as additional information about admissions, tuition and scholarships, please visit the Graduate School web site at http://graduate.wfu.edu/admissions